mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 ***Please don't forget!
 This isn't necessarily the best configuration.***

-#### Warning: The memory in this list, It's for Elasticsearch.
-It's not total memory of VPS.
+#### Warning: The memory in this list is for Elasticsearch.
+It's not the total memory of the VPS.

-Probably you can start Elasticsearch.
+You can probably start Elasticsearch.

-After changing these lines, Start Elasticsearch:
+After changing these lines, start Elasticsearch:

 ```bash
 sudo systemctl start elasticsearch